Leksa

-Leksa refers to two islands in the Trondheimsleia strait in Trøndelag county, Norway.
-They are located in the municipality of Orkland.
-Leksa is made up of the smaller north island, Nord-Leksa, and the larger south island, Sør-Leksa.
+Leksa refers to two islands in the Trondheimsleia strait in Orkland Municipality in Trøndelag county, Norway.
+Leksa is made up of the smaller north island, Nordleksa, and the larger south island, Sørleksa.
 The two islands have been connected by a small causeway since 1986.
 There are about 30 inhabitants between the two islands with about four farms still in use.

 Leksa has a store and a post office, and is used as a recreational resort.
-There is a car ferry from Vernes on the mainland to Nord-Leksa and ten another one to Garten from Nord-Leksa.
-The Sør-Leksa port is for express catamaran boat between the cities of Trondheim and Kristiansund.
-On Sør-Leksa there is a small fishing harbour with a breakwater whose construction work was finished in 1978.
+There is a car ferry from Vernes on the mainland to Nordleksa and ten another one to Garten from Nordleksa.
+The Sørleksa port is for express catamaran boat between the cities of Trondheim and Kristiansund.
+On Sørleksa there is a small fishing harbour with a breakwater whose construction work was finished in 1978.

 During World War II, there were about 300 German soldiers stationed at Leksa, and there were also 60-70 Polish and Russian prisoners of war who were imprisoned here for about 2 years.
 They built some fortifications here on the west side of the island at Gangstua which were called Leksa Kystbatteri.
 Ruins of the fortifications are still visible today.